tessalt/coffeescriptbook/book.md

 ## Toggle between states: dropdown menu

-Import "dropdown.psd" into Framer.
+Import "example2_dropdown" psd or Sketch file into Framer.

 Let's start off by hiding the menu content by default:

 ```
-dropdownLayers.menuContent.opacity = 0
+file.menu_content.opacity = 0
 ```

 Now we'll add a click event listener on the menu icon, and then switch the opacity to 1:

 ```
-dropdownLayers.menuIcon.on Events.Click, ->
+file.menu_icon.on Events.Click, ->
-  dropdownLayers.menuContent.opacity = 1
+  file.menu_content.opacity = 1
 ```

 There's a problem though: we want the menu to close again when the menu icon is clicked again.
 Unfortunately, the menu won't know whether to open or close on each click unless we somehow keep track of what state it's already in.

-To do this, we'll create a variable `isOpen` that will be false if the menu is closed, and true if it's open.
+To do this, we'll create a variable `is_open` that will be false if the menu is closed, and true if it's open.
 It'll default to false.

 ```
-isOpen = false
+is_open = false
 ```

-Next, we'll set the opacity in the click event based on our `isOpen` variable:
+Next, we'll set the opacity in the click event based on our `is_open` variable:

 ```
-dropdownLayers.menuIcon.on Events.Click, ->
+file.menu_icon.on Events.Click, ->
-  if isOpen
+  if is_open
-    dropdownLayers.menuContent.opacity = 0
+    file.menu_content.opacity = 0
   else
-    dropdownLayers.menuContent.opacity = 1
+    file.menu_content.opacity = 1
 ```

-For this to work, we'll need to toggle `isOpen` between false and true when the user clicks.
+For this to work, we'll need to toggle `is_open` between false and true when the user clicks.
 To toggle a value between true and false, we can re-assign the variable to it's opposite.
 True and false are opposite of each other, so not true = false and not false = true.
 In coffeescript, we use the `!` symbol to mean "not": `true != false`.

 To set a value to its opposite, we do `= !` or "set the value to *not* whatever it currently is"

 ```
-isOpen = !isOpen
+is_open = !is_open
 ```

 Let's put it all together:

 ```
-isOpen = false
+is_open = false

-dropdownLayers.menuIcon.on Events.Click, ->
+file.menu_icon.on Events.Click, ->
-  isOpen = !isOpen
+  is_open = !is_open
-  if isOpen
+  if is_open
-    dropdownLayers.menuContent.opacity = 0
+    file.menu_content.opacity = 0
   else
-    dropdownLayers.menuContent.opacity = 1
+    file.menu_content.opacity = 1
 ```

 And now our menu toggles open when we click it.